jhnwu3/ABMNet/README.md

 However, as one can see in the scatter plots, this still doesn't truly fully resolve all difficulties of fitting.
 There is still quite a bit of error surrounding the perfect fit line.
 While I haven't yet validated the nonlinear 6 protein reaction network's predictions with the actual model (as its fit isn't too bad), looking at the spatial ABM's fit, and one can reasonably assume it would have large approximation errors of the actual model and therefore be unsuitable for predictive purposes (and parameter estimation).

 Furthermore, this type of error is further explored with Indrani's NFSim model below.
-(Apologies Indrani, I'm still too uneducated too understand what is going on with all of these crazy binding reactions.)
+(Apologies Indrani, I'm still too uneducated to understand what is going on with all of these crazy binding reactions.)

 ![indrani_model](figs/IndraniModelSchematic.png)